udacity/frontend-nanodegree-resume/README.md

             onlineCourses: array of objects with
                  title: string
                  school: string
-                 date: string (works with a hyphen between them)
+                 dates: string (works with a hyphen between them)
                  url: string
             display: function taking no parameters